ibexa/documentation-user/docs/product_catalog/product_catalog.md

 # Product catalog

-With Product catalog you can create, configure and manage products that are offered in the [[= product_name =]]-based website and/or storefront, including their specifications, attributes, assets, variants, and pricing.
+With Product catalog you can create, configure, and manage products that are offered in the [[= product_name =]]-based website and/or storefront, including their specifications, attributes, assets, variants, and pricing.

 You can group products into categories and catalogs.
 Catalogs are collections of products selected using configurable filters.